Mpitula/CS50-s-Introduction-to-Programming-with-Python/README.md

 2. Navigate into the directory:
     ```bash
     cd cs50-python/Week 0 - Functions, Variables

+3. Navigate into the directory of the python file
     ```bash
     cd Mpitula-cs50-problems-2022-python-indoor

-3. Run the python file:
+4. Run the python file:

-    bash
+    ```bash
     cd python indoor.py

 Make sure you have Python 3 installed.
 You can download it [here](https://www.python.org/downloads/).